Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 Use DPAPI** button.

-If DPAPI is not enabled in your Secret Server installation, this button will say “**Encrypt Key to Use DPAPI**.”
+If DPAPI is not enabled in your Secret Server installation, this button will say "**Encrypt Key to Use DPAPI**."
 To maintain compliance with Common Criteria standards do not decrypt the Secret Server key.

 ### Verify FIPS Mode is Enabled